DotCamp/ultimate-blocks-legacy/readme.txt

 = 3.1.2 =

-* FIX: Empty color option in table of content block.
+* FIX: Empty color option in table of content.
 * FIX: PHP errors and warning for WP 5.7.3 and PHP 7.4.33.
 * FIX: Video uploading in advanced video block.
+* PRO: FIX: Background color not showing in the table of contents.
+* PRO: IMPROVE: Move current icon option in layout panel in the table of content.
 * IMPROVE: Add upsell for post grid pagination.
 * IMPROVE: Color component in button (improved) block.
 * IMPROVE: Icon control in all blocks.